Bimberi Youth Justice Centre and Residential Services

 General information regarding the services and programs available at Bimberi.

 Lasting Change [PDF 468KB]

 Visiting Times and Conditions

 Families, carers and significant people are encouraged to remain a central part of a young person’s life.
 Visits are allowed subject to prior approval and booking.

-NB: Visits are held six days a week, no visits available on Thursdays.
-For further information please call 62059051.
+NB: Visits are held on Tuesday, Thursday, Saturday and Sunday For further information please call 62059051

 NB: Visiting conditions apply at Bimberi Youth Justice Centre.